andres-guzman/andres-guzman/README.md

-Hola, soy un desarrollador full-stack de La Paz, Bolivia.
-Ahora estudio machine learning y ciencia de datos.
+Hola, soy un ingeniero de software full-stack de La Paz, Bolivia.
+Ahora estudio machine learning y ciencia de datos, matemáticas para AI y algoritmos complejos.
 Gracias por pasar por aquí.
+In the interest of full disclosure, my AI studies are done but I will never stop learning, so it sounds nerdly and poetic to me to keep that, so I did.

 ✌🏾